 A Quick Overview of Veteran Benefits in the Federal Marketplace

-First things first, while any U.S. business owner can register to work alongside the Federal Government, if your organization is a veteran-owned small business (VOSB) or a service-disabled veteran-owned small business (SDVOSB) then the Federal Marketplace opportunities available to you will be much more valuable and easier to access.
+Starting with the basics, any U.S. business owner can register to work alongside the federal government.
+However, if your organization is a veteran-owned small business (VOSB) or a service-disabled veteran-owned small business (SDVOSB), the federal marketplace opportunities available to you will be much more valuable and easier to access.

 Advantages of VOSB or SDVOSB Status

-Advantages like these have been around since the Veterans Benefits act of 2003, and were created to provide fairer business opportunities for every American who devotes years of service to their country before entering the world of enterprise.
+Advantages like these have been around since the creation of the Veterans Benefits Act of 2003.
+This was created to provide fair business opportunities for every American who devotes years of service to their country before entering the world of enterprise.

 How to Know if You’re Eligible for a VOSB/SDVOSB Certification